New2-FT_LogoCaps

 I've always been intrigued by Thornton Wilder's play 'Our Town' and its inherent way of summarizing life.
 After several years of thinking about how I could do a painting about this, I finally conceived an idea of using four paintings that would be assembled together into a panoramic image of 'Our Town' thus producing a quadtych -- and with each of the four paintings representing both a season, and a depiction of a phase of the cycle of life.

 In early 2023 I refined my concepts and defined in more detail what each of the "quadtych panels" would depict before I began any painting.
-To help unite the individual paintings into a cohesive panorama, I used the background elements of the surrounding hills and roads to sweep across the panels.
-Thus each panel depicts a stage in the cycle of life and is depicted in the corresponding season of the year.
+To help unite the individual paintings into a cohesive panorama, I used the background elements of the surrounding hills, roads, and stone walls to sweep across the panels.
+Thus each panel depicts a phase in the cycle of life and is depicted in the corresponding season of the year.
 In addition, I decided to add corresponding representative flowers in the lower-right corner of each panel.
 To ensure that a viewer's focus would be on the overall theme of the quadtych, the painting of the panels was purposely done in a slightly more "primitive" artistic style so that the viewer 's eye would not be distracted by too many details.

 After all four 12' x 16" original painting were painted and had dried, I assembled them into a custom-made frame and added white separating strips made from 'Peel and Stick Flexible Vinyl Molding Trim' purchased from Amazon.
-As shown below, the finished quadtych is about 17" high x 49" wide and hangs above my fireplace mantle.
+As shown below, the finished quadtych is about 17" high x 49" wide and hangs above my fireplace mantle giving a panoramic view of 'Our Town'.

 HV-240Hx72dpi-Our-Town-Quadtych

 Images of each of the four individual paintings are shown below.
-To assemble a quadtych, the easiest way would be to purchase a 'Stretched Canvas' Art Print of each of the four paintings -- then connect the back of the stretcher bars together.
-I also suggest that you add the white panel separator pieces to cover the adjacent edges of the paintings.
+To assemble a quadtych, the easiest way would be to purchase a 'Unframed Canvas' Art Print of each of the four paintings -- then connect the back of the stretcher bars together.
+If you do that, I also suggest that you add the white panel separator pieces to cover the adjacent edges of the paintings.
+Another way would be to just purchase each of the four images as Framed Posters and hang them touching side-by-side.

 HV16: Our Town (Spring / Childhood)